 7. Does Not Allow Torrenting

-Despite the legitimate uses of torrenting, however, Hoxx VPN draws a strong line in the sand against it on their Frequently Asked Questions page.
+Hoxx VPN continues to maintain a firm stance against torrenting on their Frequently Asked Questions page.

-While many VPNs limit torrenting services to certain servers, Hoxx VPN does not support it at all.
+While many VPNs limit torrenting to specific servers, Hoxx VPN doesn’t support it at all.

 If you’re looking for a VPN specifically for torrenting, check out our list of top torrenting VPNs instead.